madelinecodes/Portfolio/README.md

 # My Portfolio

-I used a Gatsby/React starter for my portfolio.
+I used a Gatsby/React starter for this portfolio.

-There's a Netlify webhook setup and changes are deployed live to https://madeline.codes/

 ## Installation